Our answers to the most frequently asked questions

 - work.swiss: https://www.arbeit.swiss/secoalv/en/home/menue/unternehmen.html

-If there is no change in the employment status, your coverage remains unchanged.
-If, as an employer, you are entitled to benefits in the event of reduced working hours or bad weather, you have to pay social insurance contributions over the normal working hours, i.e. 100% of the salary.
+If, as an employer, you are entitled to benefits in the event of a reduction in working hours or bad weather, you have to pay social insurance contributions based on the normal working hours, i.e. 100% of the salary.
 Social insurance contributions are calculated based on the salary for normal working hours as specified in the contract.
-Please do not hesitate to contact us if you wish to discuss adjustments to premium advance payments due to other situations.
+Please do not hesitate to contact us if you wish to discuss adjustments to your premium advance payments for other reasons.

 We would be happy to discuss the possibility of adjusting your coverage.
 This adjustment would take effect on 1 January 2021.